knobs-dials/live-hasher/README.md

 SHA1 hashfile maker for directories.

-What it adds is that it can keep watching the directories (for some time), and rehash...
+What it adds over similar tools is that it can keep watching the directories (for some time), and...
-- new files
+- pick up new files
-- altered files (detected by changes in size and/or mtime)
+- rehash altered files (detected by changes in size and/or mtime)

 This was made for dealing sensibly with files being copied in during data collection, also considering that some files may be appended to after we first see them.